kamu-data/dill-rs/README.md

 - By value injection of `Clone` types
 - `Catalog` can be self-injected
 - Chaining of `Catalog`s allows adding values dynamically (e.g. in middleware chains like `tower`)
+- `Catalog` can be scoped within a `tokio` task as "current" to override the source of `Lazy`ly injected values

 # Design Principles